Grey nurse shark conservation

-One of the first shark species to be protected was the grey nurse shark (Carcharias taurus).
-The biology, distribution and conservation of this species are dealt with in the following paragraphs with a main focus on Australia as it was here it first became protected.
+One of the first shark species to be protected was the grey nurse shark or sand tiger shark (Carcharias taurus).
+Its biology, distribution, and conservation have been extensively studied, particularly in Australian waters, where it first became protected.

 Biology

 The grey nurse shark, Carcharias taurus, also called the ragged-tooth shark, is an elasmobranch and belongs to the odontaspididae (ragged-tooth) shark family.
 It can easily be recognized by its characteristic conical snout and under hung jaw.
 Both jaws are laden with sharp, long and pointed teeth.
 The head is flattened and it has a large and stout body, which ranges up to 3.2 m and may weigh up to 300 kg.
 The body is grey to grey-brown dorsally and off-white on the belly.
 The juveniles (young sharks) usually have dark spots on the upper two-thirds of the body.
 The first and second dorsal fins are of similar size and the caudal fin is asymmetric.
 Once believed to be a man-eater, it is now known that this shark rarely attacks humans and if it does it is only in defense, or if it is baited.

 Sharks are the top predators in our oceans, and as such they are important for the marine ecosystems as important regulators of other species.
 They eat the weak, the old and the dead animals.
 The grey nurse sharks eat mainly lobsters, crabs, smaller sharks, fish, rays and squid.

+Grey nurse sharks have an extremely slow life history, which makes them particularly vulnerable to overfishing.
+They are aplacental viviparous: embryos first consume their own yolk and then feed on unfertilised eggs and smaller embryos (oophagy and intra-uterine cannibalism), so that typically only one pup survives in each uterus and litters rarely exceed two young.
+Females have a gestation period of about 9–12 months followed by a resting period of roughly a year, so individual females give birth only every second year and produce on average fewer than one pup per year.
+Age-at-maturity is also late, at about 6–7 years for males and 9–10 years for females, giving the species one of the lowest intrinsic rates of population increase recorded for any shark.